AndrewRMillar/MagentoCheckModuleUsage/README.md

 # Magento 2 Module: Check Module Usage

 ## Overview

-This Magento 2 CLI module helps determine whether a specific module is in use within a Magento installation.
+This Magento 2 CLI module, primary for use in a develop environment, which helps determine whether a specific module is in use within a Magento installation.
 It checks:

 - If the module is enabled.
 - If the module has active configuration settings.